Will Ospreay: United Empire and departure (2020–2024)

 After his defeat, Ospreay stuck around in Japan, teaming with his United Empire teammates.
 Ospreay was eventually announced for that year's New Japan Cup.
 In the tournament, he defeated Bushi, El Phantasmo and IWGP United States Heavyweight Champion Sanada, to make it to the tournament quarterfinals.
 During his third-round match, Ospreay fractured Sanada's orbital bone causing him to win the match by referee stoppage.
 In the quarterfinal round, he lost to the eventual winner Zack Sabre Jr. After the tournament, at Hyper Battle, it was announced Sanada would be forced to vacate the US title, in which Ospreay and former champion Hiroshi Tanahashi expressed interest in fighting for the vacant title.
 Ospreay returned to the NJPW United States shows on 16 April at Windy City Riot to face Jon Moxley, who Ospreay had called out at Resurgence and in post-match interviews during his New Japan Cup run.
 At the event, he was defeated.
-Ospreay challenged for the US title at Capital Collision on May 14 in a four way match, involving Tanahashi, Moxley and Juice Robinson, but failed to win the championship after being pinned by Robinson.
-Ospreay, along with Sanada, was set to get another title shot, at Dominion 6.12 in Osaka-jo Hall on June 12 in a Three-way match; however, when Robinson had to vacate the championship due to suffering from appendicitis, Ospreay faced Sanada one-on-one for the vacant championship, where he was victorious.
+Ospreay challenged for the US title at Capital Collision on 14 May in a four-way match, involving Tanahashi, Moxley and Juice Robinson, but failed to win the championship after being pinned by Robinson.
+Ospreay, along with Sanada, was set to get another title shot, at Dominion 6.12 in Osaka-jo Hall on 12 June in a Three-way match; however, when Robinson had to vacate the championship due to his appendicitis, Ospreay faced Sanada one-on-one for the vacant championship, where he was victorious, although he didn't possess the championship belt, due to former champion Robinson refusing to give back his vacated championship.

-Also on June 12th during Dominion, Ospreay was announced as a participant in the G1 Climax 32 tournament starting in July, as apart of the D block.
-Ospreay scored 8 points in his block, advancing to the semi-finals and gaining the physical IWGP United States Championship from former champion Juice Robinson and David Finlay, who both competed in the D Block.
+Also on 12 June during Dominion, Ospreay was announced as a participant in the G1 Climax 32 tournament starting in July, as a part of the D block.
+Ospreay scored 8 points in his block, advancing to the semi-finals and gaining the physical IWGP United States Championship belt from former champion Juice Robinson and David Finlay, who both competed in the D Block.
 In the semi-final round, Ospreay defeated C Block winner Tetsuya Naito to advance to the tournament finals.
 In the finals, Ospreay lost to Okada.

 Following his G1 loss, Ospreay continued to defend his IWGP United States Heavyweight Championship, avenging a D-Block G1 loss to David Finlay and defeating him at NJPW Burning Spirit in September.
 In October at Royal Quest II, Ospreay defeated Shota Umino.
 At Battle Autumn in November, Ospreay again retained the title, defeating Tetsuya Naito once more.
 After his defence against Naito, Ospreay was confronted by Umino, who made his return to Japan and was struck down by him.
 Umino challenged Ospreay for the US Championship at Historic X-Over, where at the event Ospreay defeated him.
 After the match, Kenny Omega of All Elite Wrestling appeared on the titantron belittling Ospreay and challenged him to an IWGP United States Heavyweight Championship match at Wrestle Kingdom 17, a challenge which Ospreay accepted.
 Ospreay lost the championship to Omega at Wrestle Kingdom, ending his reign at 206 days.